TheFoundation/phpservermon-ng/README.rst

 Docker
 -------

-PHPServerMonitor is now available on Docker : https://github.com/phpservermon/docker-phpservermonitor
+PHPServerMonitor ( not NG) is available on Docker : https://github.com/phpservermon/docker-phpservermonitor